WangNianyi2001/time.js/README.md

 Here are a few pitfalls to notice:

-- `start` will not trigger if you resumed an action at its beginning, so will `finish` at the end.
+- `start` will not trigger if you resumed an action at its beginning, neither will `finish` at the end.
 - `resume` will not trigger when `.start()` is called, this happens similarly on `pause` and `stop()`.
 - The correct trigger sequence of restarting is `stop`-`restart`-`start`.